 Then, you fasten that puppy on the wall with a couple more L-brackets.

 THAT’S IT, PEOPLE!

-Three little pieces of wood, a couple brackets and staple some fabric!
-Your five-year old could do it!
-No five-year old available?
-Ask your three year old, then.
+Three little pieces of wood, a couple of brackets, and staple some fabric!
+Your five-year-old could do it!
+No five-year-old available?
+Ask your three-year-old, then.
 Easy breezy lemon squeezy.

-Here’s a couple other variations of these DIY window treatments…
+Here are a few more variations of these DIY window treatments…

 There are other very easy, very cool riffs on this DIY out there too, so wanted to share those if you want some other options without searching too far.

 This one from Shine Your Light Blog has a different method to attach the cornice to the wall…less damaging to the wall than the method we chose.

 I found this one on my buddy Megan’s fantastic blog, Rappsody in Rooms… and she doesn’t even use wood!
 She uses FOAM BOARD!
 Genius!!!
 And REALLY inexpensive!